 The mission of the COPPER Center at Yale is to improve cancer care and to decrease the burden of cancer on individual patients as well as society.
-Led by Cary P. Gross, MD, the Center is comprised of researchers and clinicians from across the Yale Schools of Medicine (General Medicine, Geriatrics, Oncology, Radiation Oncology, Dermatology, and Pediatrics), Public Health, and Nursing.
+Led by Cary P. Gross, MD, the Center is comprised of researchers and clinicians from across the Yale Schools of Medicine (Therapeutic Radiology, Surgical Oncology, Hematology/Medical Oncology, OB/GYN, Urology, Internal Medicine, and Diagnostic Radiology) and Public Health (Epidemiology and Health Policy).
 We also provide training and mentorship to the next generation of cancer policy and outcomes researchers.

 - Generate and disseminate new information that can improve the care and outcomes of patients with cancer.